PencilCode/blog/documents/posts/2015-08-08-thanks-to-gsoc-students.html.md

 <center><img src="/images/gsoc2015/tag-graph.png" style="height:250px;padding:16px;"></center>

-Saksham's implementation reflects a few hidden but deep insights: he uses a lenient HTML5-compliant parse5 parser, which means that you can load up an arbitrary piece of unpretty HTML with mismatched tags or other problems ("view source" on any web page), and his editor will happily display the block structure of the code.
+Saksham's implementation reflects a few subtle but deep insights: he uses a lenient HTML5-compliant [parse5](https://github.com/inikulin/parse5) parser, which means that you can load up an arbitrary piece of unpretty HTML with mismatched tags or other problems ("view source" on any web page), and his editor will happily display the block structure of the code.